Last Updated on

 On average men will live until their 81 years old and women 87 years old.
 This is causing a crisis in Japan because there’s a lack of childbirth also.
 Now there are more seniors than children and this is causing a problem for the Japanese economy.

 Apparently, Japan sells more adult diapers than children’s – how fascinating and problematic at the same time!
+And such a weird and fun fact about to Japan to know if you’re ever on a trivia show.

 5. There are over 6800 islands!

 Honshu is one of the four main islands and where Tokyo is located.
 The other 3 main islands are called Hokkaido, Shikoku and Kyushu.
-Did you know this was one of the facts about Japan?

 6. Slurping your noodles is not rude